What’s the best kind of motorcycle for your needs? If you’re in the market to buy a bike, the answer will vary based on a few important questions:

 If you’re searching for a less intimidating two-wheeled ride, there are many types of scooters that could be right for you.
 Motor scooters are ideal if you live in a city with narrow streets or if you’re looking for a more eco-friendly way to get around town.
 Not only do these scooters produce significantly lower emissions than a car, but they’re much more affordable to buy and can cut down on expenses as well.
 Scooters even run on much smaller engines, so they promise a more relaxed and quieter ride.

 What’s the difference between a moped and a scooter?
 Mopeds are typically smaller than a traditional scooter with engines below 50cc and less protective front fairings.
-Some models like the Honda Ruckus are gas-powered with more standard motorbike controls; other models like the ONYX CTY are electric-powered with a combination of motorization and pedaling (like old-school mopeds).
+Some models like the Honda Ruckus are gas-powered with more standard motorbike controls; other models are electric-powered with a combination of motorization and pedaling (like old-school mopeds).
 Regardless of which type you choose, mopeds are some of the best motorcycle types for beginners, thanks to their light bodies, easy handling, and general affordability.

 - Great For: Trail riding, weekend adventures